xwp/mc-validate-replacement/README.md

 ## Usage

 Once activated, the plugin works automatically.
-It identifies MailChimp forms (forms with an action URL containing `list-manage.com` and the class `validate`) and applies the custom validation logic.
+It identifies MailChimp forms (forms with an ID that starts with `mc-embedded` and the class `validate`) and applies the custom validation logic.

 Ensure your MailChimp form HTML includes:
 *   The `validate` class on the `<form>` tag.